MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-ethereum.md

 2. A set of mining nodes to record transactions.
 3. A Network Virtual Appliance (NVA).

-A subsequent connection step connects the NVAs to create a fully configured multi-member blockchain network.
+A later connection step connects the NVAs to create a fully configured multi-member blockchain network.

 To set up: